 People clever with words or who show an obvious enjoyment of language—like playwright Tom Stoppard.

 What is your favorite curse word?

 Shit.
 Full of shit.
 Bullshit.
 I don’t give a shit.

 What sound or noise do you love?

 New York City subways.
 It drives a lot of people nuts and it can damage your hearing, but I love it.
-In my head it sounds like mobility, like you're going places (which you are, except when there are delays).

 What profession, other than your own, would you like to attempt?